-The following are some common questions that our customers ask us:
+The following are some common starling questions that our customers ask us:

-I have been told that birds will leave my attic on their own after a few weeks weeks.
+I have been told that starlings will leave my attic on their own after a few weeks weeks.
 Is that true?

 We only see one bird going in and out of our attic so there are probably no babies, right?